nus-cs2030/1718-s2/docs/lec2.md

 }
 ```

-Such flexibility and loose rules for type compatibility could be useful, if you know what you are doing, but for most programmers, it could be a major source of unintentional bugs, especially if one does not pay attention to compiler's warning or one forces the warning to go away without fully understanding what is going on.
+Such flexibility and loose rules for type compatibility could be useful, if you know what you are doing.
+However, it could be a major source of unintentional bugs for most programmers, especially if one does not pay attention to the compiler's warning or forces the warning to go away without fully understanding what is going on.

 Java is very strict when it comes to type checking, and is one of the _type-safe_ languages.
-Java ensures that basic operations (such as `+`, `-`, etc) and method calls apply to values in a way that makes sense.
-If you try to pull the same trick as above, you will receive an error:
+Java ensures that basic operations (such as `+`, `-`, etc) and method calls are reasonably applied to the values.
+If you pull the same trick like what was done in C (above), you will receive an error:

 <script type="text/javascript" src="https://asciinema.org/a/133995.js" id="asciicast-133995" async></script>

 !!! note "Java Primitive Data Types"
     Java supports eight _primitive_ data types: `byte`, `short`, `int`, `long`, `float`, `double`, `boolean` and `char`.
-If you are familiar with C, these data types should not be foreign to you.
-One important difference is that a `char` variable stores a 16-bit Unicode character, not an 8-bit character like in C.  Java uses `byte` for that.
-The other notable difference is that Java defines `true` and `false` as possible value to a `boolean`, unlike C which uses `0` for false and non-`0` for true.
+If you are familiar with C, these data types should seem familiar to you.
+One of the differences is that a `char` variable in Java stores a 16-bit Unicode character, while C stores it in an 8-bit character.
+Java uses `byte` to store an 8-bit character instead.
+Another notable difference is that Java defines `true` and `false` as a possible value to a `boolean`, unlike C which uses `0` for false and non-`0` for true.

 	You can read all about Java [variables](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/variables.html) and [primitive data types](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) in Oracle's Java Tutorial.

 ## Enforcing Abstraction Barrier with Interface

 Recall the concept of encapsulation.
-When we develop a large piece of software, it is important to hide the details about data representation and implementation, and only exposes certain `public` methods for the users to use.
-We imagine that there is an abstraction barrier between the code that implements the internals of a class (called the _implementer_) and the code that uses the class (called the _user_) to achieve a higher level task.
+When we develop a large piece of software, it is important to hide the details on data representation and implementation, and only expose `public` methods for the users to use.
+We can imagine that there is an abstraction barrier between the code that implements the internals of a class (called the _implementer_) and the code that uses the class (called the _user_) to achieve a higher level task.

-We have seen that we use `private` to enforce data hiding -- to hide certain fields and methods from outside of the barrier.
-Now, we are going to see how we enforce that the right set of methods are defined, implemented, and used on both sides of the barrier.
+We have seen that we use `private` to enforce data hiding -- to hide certain fields and methods from outside the barrier.
+Now, we are going to see how we can enforce that the right set of methods are defined, implemented, and used on both sides of the barrier.

-The mechanism to do this is through defining an _interface_ (aka a _protocol_ as it is called in Objective-C or Swift).
-An interface is kinda like a contract between the implementer of a class and the user of a class.
-If a class promises to implement an interface, then we are guaranteed that the methods defined in the interface are implemented in the class as it is promised.
+The mechanism to do so is through defining an _interface_ (aka a _protocol_ as it is called in Objective-C or Swift).
+An interface is like a contract between the implementer of a class and the user of a class.
+If a class promises to implement an interface, then we are guaranteed that the methods defined in the interface are already implemented in the class.
 Otherwise, the code would not compile.

 In Java, we can define an interface using `interface` keyword: